zhuyuzoe/tdd-locker-robot/task/task-primary-locker-robot.md

 AC1:

-1. Given two empty cabinets, when ask the robot to save the bag, should get the ticket from the first one
+1. Given a cabinet with two empty lockers(the capacity left from two lockers are equal), when ask the robot to save the bag, should get the ticket from the first one
-2. Given two cabinets with first one full, when ask the robot to save the bag, should get the ticket from the second one
+2. Given a cabinet with two empty lockers and the first one full, when ask the robot to save the bag, should get the ticket from the second one
-3. Given two cabinets both full, when ask the robot to save the bag, should get error message "Insufficient empty lockers."
+3. Given a cabinet with two empty lockers both full, when ask the robot to save the bag, should get error message "Insufficient empty lockers."